 To reduce their risk of aspiration pneumonia, people who undergo general anesthesia are generally told not to eat or drink anything for at least eight hours prior to the procedure.
-However, a new study suggests that similar precautions may not be necessary for horses in many cases.
+However, a study suggests that similar precautions may not be necessary for horses in many cases.

-Researchers reviewed a the records of horses who underwent general anesthesia at the Oakridge Equine Hospital in Edmond, Oklahoma, between 2012 and 2014.
+Researchers reviewed the records of horses who underwent general anesthesia at the Oakridge Equine Hospital in Edmond, Oklahoma, between 2012 and 2014.
 In particular, they collected data on horses over age 2, that had non-emergency, non-abdominal procedures and had not been fasted prior to administration of general anesthesia.

 Because horses do not vomit, aspiration pneumonia is not considered a primary postsurgical risk; instead, the researchers focused on a more common complication—postsurgical colic.